External Ids for PSPC1 Gene

 PSPC1 (Paraspeckle Component 1) is a Protein Coding gene.
-Diseases associated with PSPC1 include Eec Syndrome and Rapp-Hodgkin Syndrome and Ectrodactyly, Ectodermal Dysplasia, And Cleft Lip/Palate Syndrome 1.
+Diseases associated with PSPC1 include Rapp-Hodgkin Syndrome and Ectrodactyly, Ectodermal Dysplasia, And Cleft Lip/Palate Syndrome 1.
 Among its related pathways are Circadian rythm related genes.
-GO annotations related to this gene include nucleic acid binding and RNA binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is SFPQ.

 UniProtKB/Swiss-Prot for PSPC1 Gene